gabrielmfern/writing/my-first-conference.md

 ### João Melo

 I think I talked to him the most, he also works at Resend and is one of the coolest developers I know.
 He mentioned that one of his side projects was an app called Vein that actually has people paying for it, but he's thinking about discontinuing it.
 I also talked to him about the stuff I'm making with Zig and asked if he was down to build some of it with me, and he was!
 Never got to the part of someone saying "yes" lol.

 One really cool thing that happened was that we noticed a UI bug in the broadcasts editor in the video that was playing for the booth, and we fixed it together.

 Also forgot to take a picture with him.
 D:

-### Lucas da Costa [TODO: double check the name]
+### Lucas da Costa

 Lucas was actually one of the most popular people around Front In Floripa, which was kind of crazy, he also works at Resend, like João and me, and I was really happy to get to know him a bit more.
 His girlfriend Gabriela was also very nice and also went there.